NCBI-Hackathons/EndoVir/doc/notes/endovir-dev.notes.md

  - Need to find the way to use SRA reads form locally cached DB instead of writing reads to file
 ## Ideas:
-- Status: use coded from /usr/include/sysexits.h?
+- Status: use codes from /usr/include/sysexits.h?
+  - Or use global error codes and not per tool (this sounds more sane)

 - Adding a further complexity: use only a fraction of the flanks, e.g. 25%, in mapping extensions